CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

   value.
 * 6 : Application name or GUID missing.
 The model check cannot run due to a missing application name or missing application guid.
 * 7 : Application Not Found.
 The given Application Name or GUID could not be found.
-* 10 : Version Not Found.
-The given version could not be found OR no version matches the requested command (i.e. No delivered version exists to be used for analysis)
 * 27 : Architecture model not found.
 * 1000 : Unexpected error.
 This can occur for various reasons, and the standard output should be checked for more information.